AustinBaar/apicity/code-of-conduct.md

-# Code of Conduct – API City - APIs and IPAs
+# Code of Conduct – API City: APIs and IPAs

 ## Purpose